 In considering your professional development as a paralegal or in other fields, review the list of resources in Appendix A of this book, talk to people who have used their paralegal background and try to determine which areas or professions hold a particular appeal for you.
 Learn to ask questions and look for opportunities as you make your plans.

-Suggestions for Planning Your Future as a Paralegal
+Working as a Paralegal